-Actions Needed: NRC neither explicitly agreed nor disagreed with this recommendation.
-As of February 2023, NRC was considering a rulemaking that would require that licensees transferring category 3 quantities of radioactive material verify licenses in NRC's License Verification System or by directly contacting NRC or the agreement state.
-As a part of the same rulemaking process, NRC is also considering establishing a requirement that safety and security equipment be in place before licenses are granted to such entities.
-This would address concerns over the potential for unknown entities to obtain valid licenses using false information.
-However, NRC has not yet proposed this rule.
-By implementing this recommendation as soon as possible, NRC would be better able to prevent bad actors from manipulating the system and obtaining dangerous quantities of radioactive material.
+Action Needed: NRC neither agreed nor disagreed with this recommendation.
+From December 2022 until March of 2024, NRC was considering a rule to require that licensees transferring category 3 quantities of radioactive material to verify licenses in NRC's License Verification System or by directly contacting NRC or the agreement state.
+As a part of the same possible rule, NRC was also considering establishing a requirement that safety and security equipment be in place before licenses are granted to such entities.
+This would have addressed concerns over the potential for unknown entities to obtain valid licenses using false information.
+However, in March 2024, the Commission announced that it was not able to reach a decision, and, therefore, the draft rule was not approved.
+Nonetheless, we maintain that by immediately implementing this recommendation, NRC would be better able to prevent bad actors from manipulating the system and obtaining dangerous quantities of radioactive material.